 We also use non-intrusive wearable technology to monitor residents with dementia and ensure their mobility and safety.
 In this way, elders with dementia living at Seasons are supported to enjoy full active lives to the best of their abilities.
 Find out more about how Envigor delivers dementia care within Seasons.

 No. Your home at Seasons is secured by way of a 99-year lease and “right to reside” with the added advantage of not having to pay stamp duty (as you do when you own a freehold title).

 Most Seasons communities have a residents’ committee that works with the local management to maintain or enhance the quality of community life.
 Membership of the committee is not compulsory.

 Yes.
 Seasons recognises that some people require care support services more urgently than others.
 We also know that people may want to experience life at a Seasons community prior to choosing to purchase.

 That’s why Seasons aged care communities provide the option of short-term care, enabling a prospective new Seasons resident to move into accommodation immediately and begin receiving care.
 Seasons, in conjunction with our care services partner Envigor, can provide short-term care from as short as 7 days to 6 weeks.
 More information about this service offering can be found here.

 Yes.
 The Title Deed and Lease are registered in your name with the Land and Titles Office of the Queensland State Government.

 Yes.
-As a Seasons resident you will pay a weekly fee, which covers the costs associated with the day-to-day running of the Community.
+As a Seasons resident you will pay a fortnightly fee, which covers the costs associated with the day-to-day running of the Community.
 These costs are apportioned to each apartment on an “equal share” basis by way of a charge known as the General Services Charge.

 The average age is 83.